CHERT – the vision

 The objects of CHERT (the CHE Research Trust) are defined in its constitution:

-- to promote equality and diversity by encouraging a deeper understanding of the causes and progress of changes in public acceptance of LGBT+ rights; and
+- To promote equality and diversity by encouraging a deeper understanding of the causes and progress of changes in public acceptance of LGBT+ rights

 The following is intended to record CHE's vision as to how those objectives should be carried out, and is offered for discussion pending the final CHE Conference, when it will be adopted, with such amendments as may be agreed and voted on, as the agreed view of the members of CHE.
 At that point CHE's funds will be transferred to CHERT, but this statement from CHE will, we hope, remain to guide and inspire the CHERT Trustees.